shyguy1412/bb-external-editor/README.md

 1. open Bitburner and navigate to the settings
 1. open the tab labeled 'Remote API' and enter the port '12525'
 1. press connect

+### Docker

+1. Pull the image `docker pull shyguy1412/bb-external-editor:latest`
+1. Create a folder for your scripts `mkdir scripts`
+1. Create the container `docker create --name bb-external-editor -p 12525:12525 -v ./scripts:/bb-external-editor/servers shyguy1412/b
+b-external-editor:latest`
+1. Start the container `docker start bb-external-editor`

+## File Hierarchy

+The destination server of your scripts is determined by their file hierarchy.
+The file hierarchy consists of a basepath (default `/servers`), a server name and the script path.
+This means a file with the path `servers/home/lib/utils.ts` will be placed on the home server, in the lib folder as utils.js while a file with the path `servers/pserv-1/hack.ts` would be placed on pserv-1 as `hack.js`.
+If a server does not exist a warning will be printed to the console.

 Now any changes made to scripts inside the server folders will automatically be uploaded to Bitburner.